 USFS Gold Medalist in Ice Dance, continuing to prepare for International dance tests.
 Professional Coach/Choreographer CER through USFS.
-USA Hockey member with Category B Continuing Education and PSA Hockey II Certification.
-As a graduate of The George Washington University, she has experience in elementary education, and enjoys working with all ages.
-Jennifer specializes in Introductory Ice Dance, Hockey power skating, and skating skills.
+USA Hockey member with PSA Hockey I and II Certifications.
+Graduate of The George Washington University, with experience in elementary education.
+Jennifer specializes in Ice Dance, Skating skills, and Power skating for Hockey.